openshift/openshift-origin-design/web-console/4-patterns/masthead.md

 - When system alerts exist, they may still show up in the masthead, to the left of the notification drawer.

 ## Responsive Designs
 - For the MVP, the responsive design will not change.
-On smaller viewports, all masthead actions/options will drop into the hamburger menu located in the top left corner.
+On smaller viewports, all masthead actions/options will drop into the hamburger menu.